bscotch/stitch/README.md

 If you want to bring your changes back into the main Stitch repo, you can make a pull request to do so.
 Note that your code will be under strict requirements to make sure that things don't turn into spaghetti:

-+ Code must be fully typed Typescript (no `any` or `//ts-ignore` unless strictly necessary).
++ Code must be fully typed Typescript (no `as any` or `//ts-ignore` unless absolutely necessary).
 + If adding a similar feature to something that already exists, the code must follow a similar pattern and re-use as much existing code as possible (no DRY violations).
 + Names of variables, methods, etc. must be consistent with those already in the project.
 + There must be test cases that cover your changes/additions (see `src/test/index.ts`).
 We don't require unit tests, just functional tests.
-+ The pull request must be rebase-able on the HEAD of the `develop` branch without conflict.
++ The pull request must be git-rebase-able on the HEAD of the `develop` branch without conflict.
 + Commit messages must follow the project conventions (below).

 It is very likely that we will ask for minor changes to the code before accepting a pull request.

+### Code Layout

+Here's a high-level overview of how this project is set up so that you can figure out where to make your changes:

++ `src/` contains all Typescript source code
++ `build/` will contain all build code, if you make local builds using the Typescript compiler
++ `sample-assets/` is for images, sounds, and other content for testing import functions
++ `sample-module-source/` is a GMS2.3 project used as a module source for testing module imports
++ `sample-project/` is a GMS2.3 project used as the target for imports and other manipulations in test cases.
++ `sand box/` is a temporary folder created when you run tests, where a copies of the sample-project are made
++ `src/index.ts` is the entry point for the project.
+It could be changed to export more types and features.
++ `src/test/index.ts` is the entry point for testing.
++ `src/lib/` is the bulk of where all functionality is coded
++ `src/cli` is where CLI-specific code lives
++ `src/lib/Gms2Project.ts` exports the main class shown in this documentation, that is used to create a manipulatable model of GameMaker projects.
+Project-level and batch-resource operations are exposed by this `Gms2Project` class.
+You should be able to find your way to any other existing feature of this project by starting with this part of the code.
++ `src/lib/components/` contains classes for modeling the components that appear in a project's .yyp file.
++ `src/lib/components/resources/` contains classes for each type of GMS2 resource (e.g. Sprites, Scripts, etc).
+This is where most core functionality is coded up.
+At base these classes do nothing but load and save `.yy` files -- functionality is added to them as needed.
+When adding new functionality, use existing functionality (perhaps from other resource types) as a reference.

 ### Commit conventions